ndrewtl/airspace-jekyll/_posts/2018-03-06-tidyverse.md

 <center><img src="{{ site.baseurl }}/img/project2.png" alt="Img" style="width: 1200px;"/></center>

-__The working directory in the top left corner is set to your local copy of the lab's repository.__ You can load in data using `read.csv("data/your_file.csv")` - this would load a `.csv` file in a folder called `data` within your lab's repository - notice that there is no need to include the repository's name - by setting up a RStudio project, you are already within it.
+__The working directory in the top left corner is set to your local copy of the repository.__ You can load in data using `read.csv("data/your_file.csv")` - this would load a `.csv` file in a folder called `data` within your lab's repository - notice that there is no need to include the repository's name - by setting up a RStudio project, you are already within it.
 Similarly, when saving files, you can specify the folder where you want them saved without the repository's name.

 __There is a `Git` tab in the top right panel of RStudio.__ We will be doing our version control using the options within this tab.

 __All the files that were in the repository online are now on your computer as well.__

-# Tell RStudio who you are on GitHub
+#### Tell RStudio who you are on GitHub
 In the top right corner of the RStudio screen, click on `More/Shell`.

 <center> <img src="{{ site.baseurl }}/img/shell.png" alt="Img" style="width: 900px;"/> </center>

-### Copy the following code:
+__Copy the following code:__

 ```
 git config --global user.email your_email@example.com